Hannibal046/Awesome-LLM/README.md

 - [Flash-Attention](https://github.com/Dao-AILab/flash-attention) - A method designed to enhance the efficiency of Transformer models
 - [Langchain-Chatchat](https://github.com/chatchat-space/Langchain-Chatchat) - Formerly langchain-ChatGLM, local knowledge based LLM (like ChatGLM) QA app with langchain.
 - [Search with Lepton](https://github.com/leptonai/search_with_lepton) - Build your own conversational search engine using less than 500 lines of code by [LeptonAI](https://github.com/leptonai).
+- [Robocorp](https://github.com/robocorp/robocorp) - Create, deploy and operate Actions using Python anywhere to enhance your AI agents and assistants.
+Batteries included with an extensive set of libraries, helpers and logging.

 ## Prompting libraries & tools